 We see Scottie learn that his breakdown, guilt and grief were all for nothing because the woman he loved wasn’t even the woman who died.
 We also see him destroy Judy (the real woman he loved, he just didn’t realise that at the time)and recreate her in the image of the dead fantasy he so desired.
 We also see Scottie inadvertently cause the death (once and for all, no bringing her back from the dead now)of Judy/Madeleine by taking her back to the scene of the crime at the end of the film.
 It’s dark, disturbing and bleak stuff for sure, but also incredibly sad too.

 I also like how the film gets us to change who we sympathise with and also why we sympathise with them as the film goes along.
 At first we sympathise with Scottie and Madeleine for being troubled and lonely souls who want to be together.
 We then sympathise with Scottie when he loses the woman he loves and blames himself for it.
 We then sympathise with him when we learn he was used, manipulated and lied to.
 We then sympathise with Judy when we see how Scottie treats her and uses her.
 We then hate Judy when we learn what she did and what she agreed to be a part of.
-We still feel sorry for though because she was used by Elster and is being used by Scottie to get what he wants.
+We still feel sorry for Judy though because she was used by Elster, and she is being used by Scottie to get what he wants.
 We then sympathise with Scottie again during that tragic ending.
+We sympathise with Midge throughout and want to yell at Scottie to open his eyes and see the woman in front of him, and yet at the same time we want some happiness for him and Madeleine/Judy.
+It’s far from easy and simple who to side with in this.

 There are no black and white characters in this (apart from Elster who is a clear cut villain, and Midge who is the good girl left on the sidelines by the man she loves)only grey characters.
 Personalities change through out the film, and we like and loathe certain characters at certain times during the film.
 Nothing about this film is simple and uncomplicated.
 This is precisely why I love this film so much.